Phoenix Wright: Ace Attorney Trilogy: Reviews

 Phoenix Wright: Ace Attorney Trilogy received generally positive response from video game critics.
 Review aggregator Metacritic assigned a normalized score of 80 out of 100 to the game's PlayStation 4, Xbox One, and PC releases, and 81 out of 100 to its 3DS and Switch versions.
 (Note: Based on 24 reviews (PlayStation 4), 12 reviews (Xbox One), 10 reviews (PC), 34 reviews (3DS), and 30 reviews (Switch)) According to OpenCritic, 87% of 77 reviewers recommended the game.

 For the purpose of new players, critics appreciated the availability of the Ace Attorney trilogy on newer platforms, though a few found the collection lacked incentive for long-term fans.
 Several critics called for the addition of a text log, which was absent.
 Tyler Treese for GameRevolution wrote: "Sadly, there are no sort of extras to speak of but the titles themselves are valuable enough".
 John Cal McCormick, writing for Push Square, appreciated how the games had finally been brought to PlayStation.
-IGNs Tristan Ogilive praised the games, but thought that the lack of additions gave it only "little incentive" for returning players, and Álvaro Alonso for HobbyConsolas lamented the exclusion of the Spanish translation that had been present in the Nintendo DS versions.
+IGNs Tristan Ogilive praised the games, but thought that the lack of additions gave "little incentive" for returning players to own the collection, and Álvaro Alonso for HobbyConsolas lamented the exclusion of the Spanish translation that had been present in the Nintendo DS versions.

 The remastered graphics of the multi-platform versions were subject of mixed commentary.
 Some critics welcomed the upgrade, whereas others thought it lacked the charm of the original pixelated artstyle.
 Melanie Zawodniak wrote for Nintendo World Report that the remade artwork helped reanimate the series' world.
 Contrarily, Ogilive thought the style was "certainly very crisp" but so much so that it instead becomes uninspired.
 Reception to the presentation of the 3DS version was also mixed.
 Bob Mackey for USGamer found the enhanced graphics "hit-or-miss"; he believed the upgrades of key characters like Phoenix Wright and Miles Edgeworth worked well, but that others did not: "the Judge's beard, for example, looks like someone went crazy on it with MS Paint's Airbrush tool".
 Windows Central reviewer Asher Madan wrote that the 3DS release was plagued by "blurry visuals, awkward menus, and slow text", which he did not observe on the Xbox One version.
 Geoff Thew at Hardcore Gamer was positive to the 3DS visuals, which he considered a step-up from Trilogy HD on iOS.

 The addition of rumble to console versions of the game was appreciated by Nintendo Lifes Dom Reseigh-Lincoln and Hardcore Gamers Kirstin Swalley, who thought it added to intense scenes.
 Thew and Thomas Whitehead, also writers for Hardcore Gamer and Nintendo Life, respectively, considered the lack of a rearranged soundtrack a slight disappointment, whereas VG247 assistant editor Alex Donaldson appreciated that the sound was left in its chiptune state.
 Upon playing the game's demo at E3 2014, Nintendo World Reports James Jones wrote that he was personally disappointed by the lack of a rearranged soundtrack, but considered that its addition might have alienated players who view the Game Boy Advance sound as "iconic".